JHD-992/firstWeb/README.md

 1. Credits

 ### 1. Description
-A web hosted version of a cv so as to assist in personal marketing for job-hunting.
-It should host a basic description of myself, my skills and experience.
-It will serve as a tool to communicate the above information in easy to digest format.
+A website that was created over various tasks so as to learn HTML.
+It serves as a recreation of a booking website and serves primarily as a learning page

 ### 2. Installation.
 * Download all files and folders to local machine
-* Ensure that HTML file and javascript, style and images folder are all placed in the _same directory_
+* Ensure that HTML all files and javascript, style and images folder are all placed in the _same directory_
 * HTML file should now be ready to be opened.

 ### 3. Usage
-Once installation is completed, the webpage can be opened by double clicking the HTML document.
+Once installation is completed, the webpage can be opened by double clicking the _index_ HTML file.

+All links to the pages as are indicated on the page itself

 ### 4. Credits
 Jaco H Dreyer